jenglund/rlship-tools/README.md

 We are making good progress on Phase 2 of our test coverage plan, focusing on the handler and service layers.
 So far we have implemented tests for all List Handler CRUD operations, item management, and list sharing functionality.
 We are also seeing improvements in the Tribe Handler tests, with both ListTribes and ListMyTribes now exceeding their target coverage.

 Our latest analysis shows overall test coverage is at 73.4%, with continued improvements in key areas.
-The middleware (87.8%) and response (100.0%) packages have excellent coverage, while handlers (81.8%), models (71.1%), and repository (72.6%) packages are getting closer to our 80% target.
+The middleware (87.8%) and response (100.0%) packages have excellent coverage, while handlers (83.3%, up from 81.8%) and repository (72.6%) packages are getting closer to our 80% target.
 The service layer (78.6%) requires additional focus in our test implementation strategy.

+We've also improved cmd/api package coverage from 0% to 50% by refactoring the code to be more testable and adding tests for the key functions.
+The main.go file now has a cleaner separation of concerns with the setupApp and setupRouter functions, which can be individually tested.

 ## Future Work